University of Oxford

 Major / recent publications:

-1. A. Ardaševa, R. A. Gatenby, A. R. A. Anderson, H. M. Byrne, P. K. Maini, T. Lorenzi, 'A comparative study between discrete and continuum models for the evolution of competing phenotype-structured cell populations in dynamical environments', (2020) arXiv
+1. A. Ardaševa, R. A. Gatenby, A. R. A. Anderson, H. M. Byrne, P. K. Maini, T. Lorenzi, 'A comparative study between discrete and continuum models for the evolution of competing phenotype-structured cell populations in dynamical environments', (2020) Physical Review E, accepted

-2. A. Ardaševa, R. A. Gatenby, A. R. A. Anderson, H. M. Byrne, P. K. Maini, T. Lorenzi, 'A mathematical dissection of the adaptation of cell populations to fluctuating oxygen levels', (2019) biorXiv
+2. A. Ardaševa, R. A. Gatenby, A. R. A. Anderson, H. M. Byrne, P. K. Maini, T. Lorenzi, 'A mathematical dissection of the adaptation of cell populations to fluctuating oxygen levels', (2020) Bulletin of Mathematical Biology, 82(6)

 3. A. Ardaševa, R. A. Gatenby, A. R. A. Anderson, H. M. Byrne, P. K. Maini, T. Lorenzi, 'Evolutionary dynamics of competing phenotype-structured populations in periodically fluctuating environments', (2020), Journal of Mathematical Biology, 80, 775-807